-Major/11U: All bats must be wooden (composite wooden bats are acceptable.)
+Major/11U: All bats must be wooden (composite wooden bats are acceptable.) or metal bats with up to a 2 5/8 inch barrel with the "USA Baseball" stamp

 Minor/9U and Junior/7U: Wood bats are legal in Minor/9U and Junior/7U.
 Metal bats with two possible barrel diameters will be permitted in Minor/9U and Junior/7U.
 All metal bats with a 2 1⁄4 inch barrel (or less) are legal in Minor/9U and Junior/7U.
 In addition, WPPA has adopted the USA Bat Standard for Minor/9U and Junior/7U.
 Metal bats with up to a 2 5/8-inch barrel are legal in Minor/9U and Junior/7U as long as they have a "USA Baseball" stamp.
 Bats inscribed with the phrase "Official Tee-Ball" are permitted.